rguthrie000/rguthrieDivvyBikes/README.md

 # Design Notes

 File App.js is the state and HTML body file.
 Custom React components for the Search Form (SearchForm), the interactive Map (MapCard) and the output chart (TripsChart) are used within the HTML body in App.

 Data flows down to the components using the 'conventional' props process.

 The create-react-app script supplied with the react package was used to create the startup and initial HTML file.
 A bootstrap.com link was added to the index.HTML file, and the utils/API file was created, but otherwise only the files in /src are application-specific.

 ## This application was developed with:
 VS Code - Smart Editor for HTML/CSS/JS node.js - JavaScript command-line interpreter
-Google Chrome Inspector - inspection/analysis tools integrated in Chrome Browser. react - middleware for optimized DOM manipulation and integrated JSX coding. github - version control, content repository. heroku - web deployment, including database hosting.
+Google Chrome Inspector - inspection/analysis tools in the Chrome Browser. react - middleware for optimized DOM manipulation and integrated JSX coding. github - version control, content repository. heroku - web deployment, including database hosting.